AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

        <td><a href="StructureDefinition-consent-aodr.html">Consent Australian Organ Donor Register </a></td>
        <td>Normative defects; behaves as a failure case.
 All instances of Consent will fail validation against this profile.
          <ul>
            <li>cannot satisfy the required slice category:organDonationConsent.
-See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/6"> Github issue 6</a>.</li>
+See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/6"> ci-medicare-records/issues/6</a>.</li>
            <li>cannot satisfy invariants inv-dh-cons-01 and inv-dh-cons-02.
-See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/5"> Github issue 5</a>.</li>
+See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/5"> ci-medicare-records/issues/5</a>.</li>
            <li>cannot include parts of category:organDonationConsent or except.action that are intended to be optional, including text and coding.display.
-See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/2"> Github issue 2</a>.</li>
+See <a href="https://github.com/AuDigitalHealth/ci-medicare-records/issues/2"> ci-medicare-records/issues/2</a>.</li>
          </ul>
        </td>
      </tr>